September 28, 2021 4 min read

 Once you’ve finalized your podcast, it's time to put it out in the world.
 In order to get your podcast up and streaming on popular platforms like Apple and Spotify, you’ll need to use a distribution platform.

 There are different platforms for podcast distribution, including Podbean, Buzzsprout, and Spreaker.
-They offer similar services, but each have their own free vs. paid tier options, so the best thing to do is to do a little research on different platforms and see which one will best suits your budget and needs as a podcast producer.
+They offer similar services, but each have their own free vs. paid tier options, so the best thing to do is to do a little research on different platforms and see which one will best suit your budget and needs as a podcast producer.

-If you want to continue your deep-dive on podcasting, check out our entireHow-to series on podcasting.
+If you want to continue your deep-dive onpodcasting for beginners, check out our entire How-to series on podcasting.
 Happy podcasting!